-This weekend I finally took on the task of changing my timing belt/water pump on my 2001 Honda Civic ex 2D 4 cylinder.I also put in new spark plugs a drive belt.
-After putting it all back to together the car starts normal, but immediately sputters and dies.
-I think it might have backfired as well. .
-There were no disturbing noises so I don't think the impacts that can ruin the engine are happening.
+This weekend I finally took on the task of changing my timing belt/water pump on my car it is the EX two door model.I also put in new spark plugs a drive belt.
+After putting it all back to together the car starts normal, but immediately sputters and shuts off.
+I think it might have backfired as well.
+There were no disturbing noises so I do not think the impacts that can ruin the engine are happening.
 I have a buddy that is pretty knowledgeable about auto work and he seemed to think that the timing is a bit off.
 So I have a couple of questions.

 2. With this type of car can I use a timing light to check the timing?
 And if so where can I find the procedure for doing that?
-I have the simple repair/maintenance guide from autozone, not the full blown repair manual.
+I have the simple repair/maintenance guide from Autozone, not the full blown repair manual.

 3. With no distributor cap how do I adjust the timing if it is off?